buildingSMART/documents-API/README.md

 # 3. Services

+> **TODO** Mention that the spec doesn't make any assumptions about concurrency is handled, e.g. two users trying to upload a document version at the same time.
+Also think where to put this paragraph😀

 ## 3.1 Swagger Specification - How To

 > **TODO** Explain how to use the Swagger spec, especially with regard to the dynamic urls.